DONGIOVANNI7/TIC_TAC_TOE_AI/README.md

 TIC TAC TOE AI WITH MINIMAX AND ALPHA-BETA PRUNING

 OVERVIEW:
 This project implements an unbeatable Tic Tac Toe AI using the minimax algorithm with alpha-beta pruning optimization.
-The game features a clean graphical interface built with Tkinter and follows a modular architecture.
+The game features a clean graphical interface built with tkinter and follows a modular architecture.

 FEATURES:
 - Unbeatable AI powered by minimax algorithm with alpha-beta pruning
-- Modern GUI with intuitive controls using Tkinter
+- Modern GUI with intuitive controls using tkinter
 - Instant move calculation even at max depth
 - Automatic win/draw detection with game reset
 - New game button for quick restarts